act-opacity/ocelot/README.md

 #### Installation Dependencies: Docker
 The Docker Engine and the Docker CLI client are required to be installed on your machine (Windows, Mac, Linux).

-For Windows and Mac users, installing Docker Desktop is the easiest way to install the required Docker components and to have a way to manage Ocelot (start, stop, restart, remove) and monitor Ocelot (performance, logs) and its components.
+For Windows and Mac users, installing **Docker Desktop** is the easiest way to install the required Docker components and to have a way to manage Ocelot (start, stop, restart, remove) and monitor Ocelot (performance, logs) and its components.
 See instructions here: https://docs.docker.com/desktop/ .

-If you have an outdated version of Windows or Mac that doesn't support Docker Desktop, you can use the older Docker Toolbox instead.
+If you have an outdated version of Windows or Mac that doesn't support Docker Desktop, you can use **the older Docker Toolbox instead**.
 It is not as user friendly as Docker Desktop, and additional steps will need to be taken to get things working.
 Specifically:
 * if the Ocelot startup script mentions "docker daemon not running", you will need to determine how to start it on your machine.
 See this [Docker guide](https://docs.docker.com/machine/overview/) for reference.
-* you will need to run docker-machine ip to get your host IP and then replace references to "localhost" within Ocelot app components.
+* you will need to run **docker-machine ip** to get your Docker host IP and then replace references to "localhost" within Ocelot app components.
 So, for example, when Ocelot launches in the browser, you will need to replace "localhost:5000" with "192.168.99.100:5000".
 The provided start up script can be modified to automate this process as well.
+* Windows users, the script named **5_start_ocelot_mswindows_docker-toolbox.bat** will automate these required steps to accommodate Docker Toolbox.
+* Mac users, a script specifically for use with Docker Toolbox hasn't been created yet, but you can follow steps mentioned above to understand what is required.

-Linux users may have additional required steps to take to get Docker running initially. e.g. adding your Linux username to the "docker" group.
+**Linux users** may have additional required steps to take to get Docker running initially. e.g. adding your Linux username to the "docker" group.

 #### Windows Users
 1. Download a zip file that contains the files of this repository.
 Click [this link](https://github.com/act-opacity/ocelot/archive/master.zip) to start the download.
 2. Unzip the downloaded file to a place you'll remember.
 The location will be used for starting and stopping Ocelot as needed.
 3. Navigate into the unzipped directory.
-4. Run/double click the file (startup script) named **"1_start_ocelot_mswindows.bat"**
+4. Run the provided startup script.
+   * If you have **Docker Desktop** installed, run this startup script: **"1_start_ocelot_mswindows.bat"**
+   * Otherwise, you'll need **Docker Toolbox** installed and you'll run this startup script: **"5_start_ocelot_mswindows_docker-toolbox.bat"**
-   * Doing so will download and configure Ocelot and then run it.
+     * Running either script will download and configure Ocelot and then run it.
-   * This file can be used in the future to re-start Ocelot.
+     * This startup script can be used in the future to re-start Ocelot.
+     * Creating a desktop shortcut to this script is recommended.
      * To stop Ocelot for any reason (not required), run **"2_stop_ocelot_mswindows.bat"**
 5. Done!

 #### Mac and Linux Users